A vehicle in a garage is a gathering of inanimate components until the ignition is turned – then it becomes a system.

-Building a Safety Management System starts with a management decision; ‘We will have a Safety Management System.’
-It never really finishes, but it could be said to be in a steady state when the entire workforce understands its importance, recognises its benefits, and willingly contribute to the operational effectiveness of it.
+Building a Safety Management System starts with a management decision: ‘We will have a Safety Management System.’
+It never really finishes, but it could be said to be in a steady state when the entire workforce understands its importance, recognises its benefits, and willingly contributes to the operational effectiveness of the system.

 Process vs Procedure

-A procedure is specified way to carry out an activity or a process
+A procedure is specified way to carry out an activity of a process